keptn/keptn/usecases/production-deployments/README.md

 # Production Deployments

-This session gives an overview of production deployments, deployment strategies, and showcases those using Istio on Kubernetes to canary-deploy a new front-end version.
+This use case gives an overview of production deployments, deployment strategies, and showcases those using Istio on Kubernetes to canary-deploy a new front-end version.

 ##### Table of Contents
  * [Step 0: Verify Istio installation and deploy to production](#step-zero)